Category: Assorted

 Dear Network,

-As of recent results, my name yields approximately 41,800 entries via Microsoft Bing and — perhaps even more strikingly — 78,500 entries through Yahoo!
-Search.
+As of the most recent results, my name yields 93k+ entries via Microsoft Bing and — also strikingly — 73k+ entries through Yahoo!
+Search, both on the first results page.
 These figures underscore the discoverability and resonance of my work within the domains of Preventing and Countering Violent Extremism (P/CVE), counter-hate speech initiatives, and the broader landscape of disinformation and misinformation mitigation.
-This visibility affirms that targeted search queries reliably surface my contributions across these critical fields via the two search engines.
+My visibility affirms that targeted search queries reliably surface my contributions across these critical fields via the two search engines.

-Complementing this digital footprint is a steadily growing professional network: on this day, I am followed by nearly 8,500 professionals on LinkedIn, each with direct and convenient access to my published insights: analyses, articles, documents, audio, and video.
+Complementing this digital footprint is a steadily growing professional network: on this day, I am followed by more than 8.7k+ professionals on LinkedIn, each with direct and convenient access to my published insights: analyses, articles, documents, audio, and video.

-Furthermore, it is worth recalling that by the end of July 2025, my portfolio of ten websites had collectively amassed 67,921,258 views spanning the period from 2017 to 2024 (compare under ‘Featured’ on my LinkedIn profile).
-I see this as proof of engagement and of the relevance that the content curated for about seven years keeps attracting – although oddly enough, many of the visits might be carried out by search crawlers.
+What is more, it is worth recalling that by the end of December 2025, my portfolio of eleven websites has collectively amassed 168m+ views spanning the period from 2017 to 2025.
+I see this as proof of engagement and of the relevance that the content curated for about seven years keeps attracting – although oddly enough, many of the visits may have been carried out by search crawlers.

 Please continue supporting my work.